evkx/evkx.github.io/content/models/audi/q6_e-tron/q6_e-tron_quattro/_index.md

 ## Infotainment

 You can choose between two sound systems on the Audi Q6 e-tron quattro.
-With the  BOSE® Surround Sound System, you get 14 speakers with a max system output of 710 watts.
-With the  Burmester® 3D High-End Surround Sound System, you get 21 speakers with a max system output of 1470 watts.
+With the Audi Sound System, you get five speakers with a max system output of 200 watts.
+With the Bang & Olufsen Sound System, you get 20 speakers with a max system output of 830 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Audi Q6 e-tron quattro supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.